 Kdenlive is an acronym for KDE Non-Linear Video Editor.

 It is a free software (GPL licensed) primarily aimed at the Linux platform.
 It also works on BSD and MacOS as it relies only on portable components (Qt and MLT framework).
+Windows versions are also available, with some drawbacks.
+See Windows Issues for more information.

 Non-linear video editing is much more powerful than beginners' (linear) editors, hence it requires a bit more organization before starting.
 However, it is not reserved to specialists and can be used for small personal projects.